 Music is something that can be listened to individually or among a group of people.
 Streaming of music has meant that you no longer need to move your entire music collection over to your friend’s house to listen to it, you can together stream the kind of music that you all like.
+Nowadays, all you need to get your music is a great internet connection on your phone, thanks to something like one of the AT&T wireless plans out there, or WiFi that you can link up to your laptop or tablet.
 Streaming is an excellent way to discover new music and to quickly discard the music that is not to your taste.
 This article will explore 3 of the ways to stream music by considering some of the apps on the market.
 Not just those that stream the music but one that makes group streaming possible.
+If you run a store, you may be looking for streaming services that allow businesses to access their service, if so, you may want to go onto websites such as https://cloudcovermusic.com/music-for-business/streaming-services-retail/ to see how this can be done.

 As the original extensive music streaming service, Spotify has apps that are compatible will all the major platforms, such as Android and iOS.
 Some of Spotify’s features include audio quality of a high standard, downloadable podcasts and music, radio accessibility, search, sharing of podcasts and music, shuffle play, your library, and volume settings.
 Spotify will be the app that most people have heard of, so let us move on to options that allow group listening.